STOCKS NEWS EUROPE-UK small caps flat early on

-The FTSE Small Cap index is flat in early trade, underperforming both the blue chips and the midcaps, up 0.5 percent and 0.2 percent respectively.
+The FTSE Small Cap index is flat in early trade on the final, full-day trading session of 2011, outperforming modest falls by both the FTSE 100 and FTSE 250 indexes, down 0.1 percent and 0.2 percent respectively.

-Xchanging slips 3.6 percent after the outsourcing company loses a lucrative contract with BAE Systems.
+British bus maker Optare falls 8 percent as Alexander Dennis Limited says it has withdrawn its possible offer for the firm having received confirmation from 26-percent shareholder Ashok Leyland Limited that it has no intention of selling its stake in Optare to "anyone at any price".

-Optos rises 2.3 percent to a four-year high after the retinal imaging firm's results for the year to end-September beat analysts' expectations, and it says it is increasingly confident about its long-term prospects.
+The 600 Group sheds 4 percent as the diversified engineering company unveils static half-year results, with basic earnings per share on continuing operations unchanged at 0.8 pence, although the firm is cautiously optimistic with regards to the second-half, with its order book running 35 percent ahead of the comparative period in 2010.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net